abedra/security_traits/README.md

 ![badge](https://action-badges.now.sh/abedra/security_traits?action=Java+CI)

-This project is meant to serve as a set of unit tests for web applications.
+This project is meant to serve as a set of security focused unit tests.
 It can be used inside of a standalone test project or embedded into a JVM language project test suite.
+They should be used to test drive the security aspects of your systems.

 ## Installation